Faymoreau

 Faymoreau (/fr/) is a commune in the Vendée department in the Pays de la Loire region in western France.

 Demography

-Because of coal mining activities in the 19th century, Faymoreau once reached the number of 1,190 inhabitants in 1876.
-A record accounted for a strong immigration of polish mineworkers which is explained by the strong activity of the commune at the time.
+Because of coal mining activities in the 19th century, Faymoreau reached the number of 1,190 inhabitants in 1876.
+A record accounted for a strong immigration of Polish mineworkers which is explained by the strong activity of the commune at the time.
 Puy-de-Serre, a neighbouring commune, was, between 1827 and 1883 part of Faymoreau, inflating logically the amount of inhabitants.

 Population pyramid

 The population of the commune is relatively old, despite the presence of a nursery school.
 Indeed, 36% of the people are over 60, which is way higher than the national rate (about 21%) and the departemental rate (barely 25%).
 It is good to know that 52.5% of the inhabitants of the village are women, which fits the national average of 51.6%.
 In recent years, a young population emerged, and now represents approximately 18% of the commune's population.
 However, the biggest age bracket is still represented by the men and women between 60 and 74 years old, making up a good quarter of the inhabitants of the commune.

 Regarding the youth of the village, the nursery school, mentioned earlier, is welcoming an average of 18 pupils per year, with regular ups and downs.
 Once the nursery school is over for these children, they can continue their education in the neighbouring village Puy de Serre, where a primary school is located.

 We can note that the nursery school welcomes all children of the group of neighbouring villages, Faymoreau, Puy de Serre and Marillet.